theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 **Curiosity is one of the drivers** of this process.
 Some of the best teaching moments start with very simple questions: What do we observe here?
 Why might this be the case?
 What changes if we look at the situation from another perspective?
 What would happen if we tried a different solution?
 I try to keep this kind of inquiry alive in my courses.
 Sometimes this also leads to questions that I cannot answer immediately.
 I have come to value these moments, because they make the classroom more honest.
 They show that thinking is still happening.

-My role as a teacher is therefore not only to stand at the front of the room and transfer knowledge (which is also refered to in the literature as "sage on the stage").
+My role as a teacher is therefore **not** only **to stand at the front of the room** and **transfer knowledge** (which is also refered to in the literature as "sage on the stage").
 A good lecture, a good framework, or a well-structured input can save students a lot of confusion.
-But I do not want the classroom to depend only on me.
-The idea of the **teacher as a “guide on the side”** is important to me.
+However the classroom shoul not just depend only on me.
+The value the idea of the **teacher as a “guide on the side”** (in the sense of a mentor).
 I try to give students enough orientation to start, but also enough autonomy to struggle productively, make choices, and develop their own judgement.

 In practice, this is why my teaching style is strongly experiential, problem-oriented, and competence-oriented.
 I work with case studies, group puzzles, role plays, flipped classroom elements, hands-on workshops, business model tools, simulations, project-based tasks, and challenge-based formats.
 These methods are useful especially in entrepreneurship, management, organization, and sustainability, because students have to deal with ambiguity, incomplete information, different stakeholder perspectives, and practical consequences.

-I have seen this quite clearly in my own teaching.
 Students often understand a concept differently once they have had to use it in a case, defend a perspective in a role play, give feedback to another group, or work through the assumptions of a business model.
-Something changes when learning becomes visible and concrete.
-It is no longer only a model on a slide.
+Something changes when learning becomes visible and concrete: It is more than only a model on a slide.
 It becomes a tool for thinking, and this is an important outcome of teaching: to train the mind to think better.

-At the same time, demanding learning only works well in an environment where **students feel safe enough to participate**.
+Demanding learning only works well in an environment where **students feel safe enough to participate**.
 I want students to feel able to ask questions, offer ideas, disagree respectfully, and speak from their own perspective without being judged too quickly.
 I value it when they bring in their professional experience, disciplinary background, cultural perspective, or personal way of thinking.
 Often, these contributions make the classroom more alive and create learning moments that could not have been planned in advance.

-Feedback is another important part of this environment.
+Another part of the environment that is important to me is feedback culture.
 I use lecturer feedback, peer feedback, presentation feedback, discussions, and structured assessment formats to help students see where they stand and what their next step could be. **Good feedback** should be **encouraging**, but it also needs to be **specific**.
 Otherwise, students may feel supported, but they do not necessarily know how to improve.

 In the end, I want my courses to connect knowledge with action.
 I want students to leave university with clearer concepts, but also with sharper thinking and more confidence to engage with complex problems.
 In a time when information is abundant, teaching means designing learning spaces in which students can turn knowledge into judgement, judgement into action, and action into a responsible contribution to the world they will work and live in.